michiru543/Minecraft-LLM-Architect/README.md

    ```

 3. **Setup Environment (.env)**
+1. Create a file named `.env` in the project root directory.
-Open the `.env` file and paste your API key as follows:
+2. Open the `.env` file and paste your API key and LLM model name as follows:
       ```env
       GOOGLE_API_KEY="AIzaSyYourApiKeyHere..."
+      MODEL_NAME=gemini-2.5-pro
       ```

 ## 🚀 Usage